Banking and finance

 The law of corporate finance covers the general financing of businesses that are managed by a natural person or a company.
-In practice this is not, by any means, limited to the traditional “bank loan”; in fact, the measures for company or acquisition financing range from the provision of equity capital to the provision of debt capital and from so-called shareholder loans to hybrid / mezzanine financing funds.
-The latter includes, for example, silent partnerships as well as convertible loans.
-Due to the close connection with company law issues, we work closely with our practice group Commercial and corporate law in this area.
+Together with the traditional bank loan, this includes measures for company or acquisition financing, ranging from the provision of equity capital to the provision of debt capital and from shareholder loans to hybrid or mezzanine financing funds.
+The latter includes e.g. silent partnerships and convertible loans.
+Since there is significant overlap between this field and that of company law, we regularly work in collaboration with the commercial and corporate law Practice Group.

-In times of crisis we support companies in the development and implementation of concepts for rehabilitation and restructuring.
-We advise creditors of companies that have fallen into a state of crisis on the protection and enforcement of their claims.
+We support businesses in crisis situations in the development and implementation of rehabilitation and restructuring models.
+We advise creditors of companies going through crises on the protection and enforcement of their claims.

-In the field of leasing we advise, for example, on the drafting and optimisation of appropriate agreements or on the forfeiting of leasing receivables.
-In addition, we support our clients according to their requirements in the legal assertion or defence of leasing claims.
+In the field of leasing we advise, among other things, on the drafting and optimisation of relevant agreements or on the forfeiting of leasing receivables.
+In addition, we support our clients – depending on their requirements – in the legal assertion or defence of leasing claims.